 Why did these two developments matter?
-Because they marked the beginning of sports and games increasingly converging with each other.
+The answer is simple: because they marked the beginning of sports and game industries increasingly converging with each other.
 For the first time it became visible that the game industry could make an impact on sports and even more important, that it could compete with it.
-The game industry seemed to be more than aware of this.
-A big pot of gold was at the horizon.
+The game industry at the time seemed fully aware of this potential.
+A big pot of gold was awaiting at the horizon.

-But where was the sports industry?
-Sports equipment manufacturers seemed to be aware and reacted.
-However, sports federations still remained conservative and seemed not to acknowledge the threat.
-Or were they just too arrogant to admit?
-The sports these federations represented had been around for ages, so why bother?
-They should be bothered because the figures tell differently!
-Traditional sports in mature markets are seeing participation rates to go down.
+But what was the response of the sports industry?
+Sports equipment manufacturers seemed to be aware and reacted quickly.
+However, sports federations did not.
+They remained conservative and seemed not to acknowledge the threat.
+Or was it just plain arrogance?
+Many of the sports these federations were representing had been around for ages, so why bother?
+Well, they should be bothered because the figures tell differently!
+Traditional sports in mature markets are seeing participation rates going down.
 E-games (and new sports) are eating away market share.